Time Duration Calculator

 Does this include daylight saving time changes?

-What is “total seconds” used for?
+What is the “total seconds” figure used for?